leela-zero/leela-zero/autogtp/README.md

 # Requirements

-* Qt 5.x with qmake
+* Qt 5.3 or later with qmake
 * C++14 capable compiler
 * curl
 * gzip and gunzip